oliwoli/GPT-FT-data-processing/README.md

 npm run proc
 npm run proc-f
 ````
 To process all textfiles.
 The script makes a new file called `processed_(filename)` in the *"++PROCESSED"* folder.
-After that it will create a single merged file of all the jsonl files in the processed folder.
+After that it will create a single merged file of all the jsonl files in the processed/merged folder.
+Keep in mind that the script does not yet handle csv, excel-type file types.

 You can also run `node text_to_jsonL.js` or `node mergeFiles.js` to do these steps individually.